EiffelFly/summerbud/_data/dev-notes/playwright-tips-that-will-make-your-life-easier.md

 - Use `Promise.all` to avoid race conditions.
 - Disable your field when you haven't finished fetching data.
 - Use the locator!
+- If you still encounter some sort of flakiness, please try to put your test into a container, you could find the tutorial [here](/dev-notes/run-playwright-integration-test-in-docker-container).

 Alright, that is enough for today.
 Playwright is a very good tool.
 Hope you find the power of it.